/

 Cardholders would be more likely to continue using their Visa cards with the assurance of quick and efficient dispute remediation.

 Plus, RDR helps to improve the relationship between card issuers and merchants.
-Chargebacks are “torn in the flesh” for merchants.
+Chargebacks are “thorn in the flesh” for merchants.
 Resolving disputes efficiently helps reduce chargeback issuances.
 It makes merchant’s lives easier, keeps their cost in check and gives them the peace of mind of a mutual client-processor relationship.

 Overall, Visa RDR helps card issuers reduce chargeback-associated costs, improve customer experience and maintain good relationships with merchants.